SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

    7. The system displays the course detail page
    8. End of flow

-##### 12. The start date is earlier than the current date (step 5 of basic flow)
+ ##### 12. Inactivate an active course (step 9 of basic flow)
-   1. The system verifies that “Start Date” is earlier than the current date
+   1. The administrator presses the Edit button
+   2. The administrator sets the status of the course to “Inactive”
+   3. The administrator presses the Save button
-   2. The system does not create the course
+   4. The system saves the course
-   3. The system displays an error message
+   5. The system displays the course detail page
-   4. End of flow
+   6. End of flow

-##### 13. The end date is earlier than the current date (step 5 of basic flow)
+##### 13. Delete an active course with no related course statuses (step 9 of basic flow)
-   1. The system verifies that “End Date” is earlier than the current date
+   1. The administrator presses the Delete button
-   2. The system does not create the course
+   2. The system verifies that the course has no related course status
-   3. The system displays an error message
+   3. The system deletes the course
+   4. The system deletes the related course dependencies
+   5. The system deletes the related course modules
-   4. End of flow
+   6. End of flow

-##### 14. The start date is later than the end date (step 5 of basic flow)
+##### 14. Delete an active course with related course statuses (step 9 of basic flow)
+   1. The administrator presses the Delete button
-   1. The system verifies that the “Start Date” is later than the “End Date”
+   2. The system verifies that the course has related course status
-   2. The system does not create the course
+   3. The system does not delete the module
-   3. The system displays an error message
+   4. The system displays an error message
-   4. End of flow
+   5. End of flow